A Little More About My Story…

 Immediately after this I began pursing my master of science degree in Behavioural and Cognitive Neuroscience at Western University, which I completed in Fall 2016.
 I wasn’t quite sure what I wanted to do after this.
 I had several ideas and plans and directions worth contemplating.
 However, I am a firm believe that life has a way of putting us on the path we are meant to be on and that certain people come into our lives for a reason.

 After finishing my masters degree I stumbled onto the field of psychosocial oncology (PSO), which essentially addresses the psychological, social, and emotional aspects of cancer from diagnosis, through treatment, and survivorship.
 I couldn’t believe I hadn’t heard about this sooner!
 I quickly dove in (as I often do) and immersed myself in the literature, and getting involved with key organizations such as the Canadian Association for Psychosocial Oncology (CAPO).
 After learning of an upcoming CAPO conference in Vancouver in May 2017, I decided to register and go!
 This turned out to be one of the best decisions of my life.
-It was at the CAPO conference that I met Dr. Fiona Schulte, a brilliant researcher and clinical psychologist at the University of Calgary who specializes in pediatric and adolescent and young adult (AYA) PSO.
-After chatting more we found that our research interests aligned closely and that we would make an extraordinary team with her as my supervisor.
-In June 2017 I applied to the PhD. program in Medical Science at the University of Calgary, and by July 2017 I was driving half-way across Canada with my cat and my life packed into my car, ready to start a new and exciting adventure in Calgary!
+It was at the CAPO conference that I met some of the wonderful faculty in Psychosocial Oncology at the University of Calgary, and after some discussion I was invited to pursue my doctoral (PhD.) degree in Medical Science.
+By July 2017 I was driving half-way across Canada with my cat and my life packed into my car, ready to start a new and exciting adventure in Calgary!

 Though we often do not get to decide what happens to use in life, we always have the opportunity to choose how we decide to respond to our circumstances.
 A quote that I love and which has become something of my mantra reads: “I am not what happened to me, I am what I choose to become” – Carl Jung.